 CIS 2381.
 Introduction to Digital Forensics.
 This course will provide an introduction to the field of digital forensics.
 The student will learn how to obtain and analyze digital information for possible use as evidence in civil, criminal, or administrative cases.
 Topics include applications of hardware and software to digital forensics, computer forensics law, volume and file system analysis, digital forensics investigations, and digital forensics in the laboratory.
 Hands-on exercise guide discussions and reinforce the subject matter.
+Prerequisite: CIS 1352 or consent of the department.
 3 semester hours credit.